jet/equinox/DOCUMENTATION.md

 ![Equinox.Cosmos c4model.com Code - next time; same process, i.e. cached](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/jet/equinox/diag/diagrams/CosmosCode.puml&idx=2&fmt=svg)

-In other processes (when a cache is not fully in sync), the sequence runs slightly differently - we read the _Tip_ document, and can work from that snapshot (the same fallback sequence shown in the initial read will take place if no suitable snapshot that passes the `isOrigin` predicate is found within the _Tip_) :
+In other processes (when a cache is not fully in sync), the sequence runs slightly differently
+- we read the _Tip_ document, and can work from that snapshot
+- the same fallback sequence shown in the initial read will take place if no suitable snapshot that passes the `isOrigin` predicate is found within the _Tip_

 ![Equinox.Cosmos c4model.com Code - another process; using snapshotting](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/jet/equinox/diag/diagrams/CosmosCode.puml&idx=3&fmt=svg)